-Between completing a feature film in Australia and returning to the US to appear in a television series, Damon Herriman recently recorded a lengthy oral history interview with fellow actor Lorna Lesley at the NFSA.
+Between completing a feature film in Australia and returning to the US to appear in a television series, Damon Herriman recorded a lengthy oral history interview with fellow actor Lorna Lesley at the NFSA in 2015.

 A role in Nash Edgerton’s Blue-Tongue Films short film Fuel (2003) gave Damon a chance to break away from the nerdy, nice-guy character that had been his calling card and to take on the persona of a creepy, inbred, unwashed guy.
 This role led to his being cast in House of Wax (2005), with Paris Hilton, and further work in the US.

 In 2000, Damon successfully applied for a green card to work in the US.
 He intended to be there for 12 months but only stayed ten weeks.
 Three trips later, he auditioned for a role in the US television series The Unit (2006), not realising it would result in meeting acclaimed writer-director David Mamet:

 Damon regularly commutes between Australia and the US.
 In his full oral history, he discusses differences between the local and American industries and his work on Australian productions including The Water Diviner (2014), The Little Death (2014), The Outlaw Michael Howe (2013), Laid (2012) and Down Under (2016).